 Are you ready to discover life beyond food?
 Are you willing to go to any lengths?
 Get in touch for a free consultation.

 What does working with me look like?

 I’m based in Sydney and am one of the world’s first certified food addiction counsellors trained at the International Food Addiction Counsellor Training (INFACT).
 I also hold a Diploma in Counselling (Addictions Major), an Advanced Certificate of Coaching, and am a qualified yoga teacher.
 Above all, I’m a mentor with personal experience ‘from the trenches’ of food addiction.
 I work quite intensively with most of my clients but I also offer single sessions depending on your needs and existing support network.
 I don’t believe in quick fixes and I don’t promise a cure for food addiction.
 We focus on steady progress and long-term sustainability.
 The way we work together will be tailored to what you need.
 Everyone is different.

 In our sessions I may share practical tips based on the collective experience of food addicts around the world.
 I share the wealth of knowledge gained from research on food addiction and the psychology of eating.
 As a board member of the Food Addiction Institute, I draw on a global network of experts to keep you up to date with the latest knowledge on food addiction.

-I’m not a psychologist or psychotherapist.
+I’m not a psychologist or psychiatrist.
 I don’t hold any special licenses in the field of eating disorders but I have lived experience of binge eating disorder and bulimia.
 Eating disorders and food addiction are highly correlated and hard to separate but there are some crucial differences in treatment needs.
 I bring cutting edge knowledge from the first international food addiction counselling training program, and firsthand experience of the self-help food addiction recovery movement, where I’ve helped other food addicts on their journeys to food sobriety and peace of mind.